-The Subfund is suitable for investors with medium risk tolerance and a short-term view who wish to invest in a broadly diversified portfolio of debt securities
+This Subfund is suitable for investors with medium risk tolerance and a medium-term view who wish to seek exposure to risk and return characteristics of mixed assets.

-The Management Company has appointed UBS Asset Management Switzerland AG, Zurich, as Investment Manager.
+The Management Company has appointed UBS Asset Management Switzerland AG, Zurich, as Investment Manager to perform the management of this Subfund.

-Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Company to accept such applications, by 3 p.m.
+Subscription, redemption and conversion applications must be submitted in written form to the Central Administration or a Distributor authorized by the Company to accept such applications, by 1 p.m.
 (Central European Time) one Banking Day prior to the Valuation Day on any day on which banks are open for business in Luxembourg.

-Subscription, redemption and conversion applications received after this cutoff time shall be deemed to have been received prior to 3 p.m. on the next following Banking Day.
+Subscription, redemption or conversion applications received after this cut-off point shall be deemed to have been received prior to 1 p.m. on the next following Banking Day.

-Payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the Shares was determined.
-Payment of the redemption price of the Shares shall be made within one Banking Day following calculation of this price.
+Payment of the issue price must be effected within one Banking Day after the Valuation Day on which the issue price of the shares was determined.
+Payment of the redemption price of the shares shall be made within one Banking Day following calculation of this price.